 Old, Rusty Screws

 If you’ve just had a new window installed by a contractor or company, check the screws first.
-If the screws look rusty, old or worn, they lied to you about the window frame (and might have lied about the overall quality of their work).
-Using old screws for a new job is a bad sign that could point to worse issues.
+If the screws look rusty, old, or worn, they lied to you about the window frame (and might have lied about the overall quality of their work).
+Using old screws for a new job is a sign of a bad installation company, and could point to worse issues.

 Cracks in the Frame

 Any cracks in the frame of the window (or in the putty putting the window together to the frame) are worth taking note of.
-It can mean that the frame is of seriously inferior quality (or that the glass pane might be installed badly enough to fall out – be careful).
+Cracks in the window frame can mean that the frame is of seriously inferior quality (or that the glass pane might be installed badly enough to fall out – be careful).

-A window that won’t close properly is a sign of one that wasn’t measured right when it was installed (or simply just installed badly).
+A window that won’t close properly, double hung windows, for example, is a sign the newly installed window wasn’t measured correctly.
+Windows that won’t close properly can also mean the window was installed poorly.
 Take note, because it could lead to further problems and could mean that the window needs some serious repairs.

 Discount Window and Door of Omaha